eggheadio/egghead-react-player/README.md

 import ReactPlayer from "egghead-react-player"
 ```

-Push to bump version and release to npm.
+Push to bump version and release to npm!!!

 ## Contributors ✨